 The vast majority of people are not alcoholics but rather they are ‘problem drinkers’.
 They have got into a loop with their drinking and can’t seem to break it.
-The good news is these types of people do not generally need expensive inpatient rehab.
+However, the good news is these types of people do not generally need expensive inpatient rehab.

-The Stop Drinking Expert online quit drinking program is often a more private, cheaper and more effective solution.
+The Stop Drinking Expert online quit drinking program is often a more private and cheaper solution.

-However, some people have been drinking to such a level that they can no longer function in society and their body has become physically dependant on alcohol.
+However, some people have been drinking to such a level that they can no longer function in society.
+Therefore, their body has become physically dependant on alcohol.
+They need alcohol as much as they need oxygen!
 Rehab is entirely sensible in these cases.